DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _TL Note:_ Farin makes this `っと` sound which I has no idea how to translate

-_TL TODO:_ `その鼻先をかすめ` is a bit unclear in the second sentence, below

 Farin stomped the ground with great strength and moved to the side.
 The beast mowed down only upon the tents in the clearance as Farin slid under its nose.
 The anchors that were holding the tents served little purpose against such force.